yyzhangcau/LD_Ne/README.md

 # LD_Ne
-estimate recombination rate from LD and the known map length of the chromosomes, estimate Ne based on recombination rate
+estimate recombination rate from LD and the known map length of the chromosomes, estimate Ne based on recombination rate. see run_LD_cM.ipynb.